Milad-Soleymani/Milad-Soleymani/README.md

 # 💫 About Me:
-I'm Milad Soleymani Mid-level Web Developer .<br>I'm from Iran and speak Persian and I can speak English and A little Turkish too.<br>
+I'm Milad Soleymani Mid-level Web Developer.<br>I'm from Iran and speak Persian and I can speak English and A little Turkish too.<br>

 ## 🌐 Socials: